mikecroucher/R_awareness/Section4.md

 Project Jupyter is written in Python so we first need to install Python.
 The recommended version is Anaconda Python.

 * Install Anaconda Python 64 bit.
 Either 2.7 or 3.5 is fine. https://www.continuum.io/downloads
+* The Jupyter notebook requires a modern web browser.
+Internet Explorer is not good enough!
 * Launch the Juptyter notebook.
 You can either use the start menu item or enter `jupyter notebook` in a CMD prompt
 * The first step to opening a new notebook is to click on **New** on the top right hand side of the notebook interface.
 Note that the only kernel that is available is Python.